 Once you are established as a management company (rule of thumb – this means around 10 communities), you can start increasing your prices gradually to get them to the levels that assure profitability and the funds to expand your business.

 - Develop a Management Presentation.

 A community board of directors will want to meet you and have you discuss your services.
 You need to create an impressive written and verbal presentation where you discuss the services and benefits of your management services.
-You can use PowerPoint to create an impressive looking and professional presentation.
+We have a sample template you can use as a jumping off point.

 Practice the verbal part so you know what you will say when discussing your approach to community management.
 You want to be rehearsed, but not sound like you are giving a memorized speech.
 Your verbal presentation needs to sound sincere and spontaneous, not canned.

 In any sales situation you always want to find out what is causing them to consider a change in management.
 In sales speak, this is finding out their 'pain points'.
 Your management presentation needs to address how you would cure their 'pain' with your management services.
 If you can do this, you'll increase your chances of a successful management proposal.